CIPU-FM

-CIPU-FM is a First Nations community radio station which broadcast at 97.1 MHz (FM) in Sipekne'katik, Nova Scotia, Canada.
+CIPU-FM is a First Nations community radio station which broadcast at 97.1 FM in Sipekne'katik, Nova Scotia, Canada.

 History

 On December 8, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) approved Shubie FM Radio's application to operate a new an English and Mi'kmaq, low-power Type B Native FM radio station.
 Shubie FM is a volunteer-run community radio station.
 It operates out of Sipekne'katik (Indian Brook) Reservation (Micmac).